pulumi/pulumi-eks/examples/tests/authentication-mode-migration/README.md

-# examples/authentication-mode
+# examples/tests/authentication-mode-migration

-Creates three EKS clusters, each with a different authentication mode:
-- CONFIG_MAP
-- API_AND_CONFIG_MAP
-- API
+Creates an EKS cluster with autentication mode CONFIG_MAP and then migrates it to API_AND_CONFIG_MAP and then finally API.